2003 All-Ireland Senior Football Championship final: Summary

 Both sides played defensively which led many commentators to bemoan the poor quality of the match.
 There were frequent pauses for injuries and accusations of diving.
 However, some analysts commented on the genuine desire to win both teams displayed.
 Numerous goal opportunities were missed, most notably by Tyrone, although only a block from Conor Gormley prevented Steven McDonnell from equalising for Armagh in the 68th minute.
 Tyrone led 0-8 - 0-4 at half-time; five of their points were scored by Peter Canavan from frees.
 He was replaced during the interval due to a relapse of his ankle injury during training, although he did return to the pitch for the final few minutes.
 Diarmaid Marsden was controversially sent off in the second half following an off-the-ball incident, leaving Armagh with only fourteen players.
-Marsden had been arguing with Conor Gormley when he was approached by Philip Jordan.
-Marsden raised his arm and made contact with Jordan, who fell to the ground.
-Some commentators claimed Jordan was feigning injury so as to have his opponent sent off.
+Marsden was approached by Philip Jordan.
+Jordan fell to the ground feigning injury to have his opponent sent off.
+Marsden was subsequently cleared by Central Council when video evidence proved that Jordan had feigned injury.
 Armagh managed to stay within two points of Tyrone at times, but were ultimately unable to catch Tyrone.
 At the final whistle, Tyrone fans invaded the pitch and remained there for an hour.
 In his speech after lifting the trophy, Peter Canavan dedicated the victory to every Tyrone team he had played on, the 1986 team (beaten in the final by Kerry) and every player who had played on teams without success.
 He also spoke of his father, who had died over the summer, and of Paul McGirr, who had played alongside many of the Tyrone team before he died in a freak accident aged 18.